lrmunoz/time-convert/devlog/devlog.md

 * Add licensing
 * Remove event handlers defined with arrow functions of the form `onClose={() => { this.removePlace(index) }` in render methods to prevent avoidable renders
+* When setting a time in one box, make caret go to the end after entering edit mode

 ## Design debt